If you have ever wondered how much local businesses across North America are spending on advertising then you are in the right place.

 Once a year, from the months of April-July, Borrell Associates conducts the largest survey in North America in order to better understand advertising trends and tendencies.
 After the survey is conducted, their team works diligently to conduct panels of thousands of advertisers to supplement the information from their survey results.

 This massive survey finds out where advertising spend is going, whether that is print advertising, broadcast media, digital, etc. This information is provided to give salespeople a better understanding of local businesses, and start to establish better relationships as part of making a sale.
-With rich data and insight, sales teams can relate more closely to their clients and start to established a needs-based selling strategy.
+With rich data and insight, sales teams can relate more closely to their clients and start to establish a needs-based selling strategy.

 People are Pissed Off and Confused